 Learning to say no

 This is a flaw a lot of us have, especially those who tend to overwork themselves.
 If you too are guilty of never turning people down, you need to start prioritizing.
 You cannot possibly help out every single one of your colleagues while also helping your kids with homework, doing household chores and trying to get some sleep too.
 A day only has 24 hours so don’t take on more work than you can manage and feel free to say no if someone is asking you to do something that you don’t want to do.
 There are other people besides you who can surely do it instead.
-Moreover, you have to delegate household tasks in order to make some time for yourself.
+Moreover, you have to delegate household tasks in order to take some time for yourself.
 It’s always okay to ask a friend or relative, for instance, to watch your kids for an afternoon so that you can finally catch your breath.

 Keeping your health in check

 Among all the urgent tasks, we often forget to go to our regular checkups and we don’t find it urgent to make up for it as long as we don’t feel anything wrong.
 However, it’s always better to be safe than sorry, so even if it means missing one day at work, make sure you don’t skip your checkups.
 Knowing that you’re in top shape will give you peace of mind and you won’t have to stress yourself out unnecessarily.
 So don’t forget to go to the doctors’!
+Another regime that would help is by having a skincare routine.
+It is a great way to pamper your skin using products you love like a great cleansing face cream.
+By having time to pamper yourself, you make not only your skin feel refreshed but also your sense of wellbeing!

 Getting enough sleep